python-gino/gino/docs/tutorials/fastapi.rst

         $ poetry add 'gino[starlette]@^1.0rc3' --allow-prereleases

-Then let's add FastAPI_, together with the lightning-fast ASGI_ server uvicorn_, and Gunicorn_ as a production application server:
+Then let's add FastAPI_, together with the lightning-fast ASGI_ server Uvicorn_, and Gunicorn_ as a production application server:

 .. code-block:: console